gergelyszerovay-old/nuxt-secret-app-vue/README.md

 #### End-to-end test example (Jest + Jest Cucumber + Selenium Grid)

-To run on docker:
+To run on Docker:

 `docker-compose up test-e2e`

 It starts a simple Selenium Grid with a single Chrome node and runs the tests.
 You can connect to the Chrome node's VNC server on the port 5900.

-To run it in your local IDE, install Firefox, then:
+To run it with npm, install Firefox, then:

 `npm install geckodriver -g`